mnaamani/node-otr4/README.md

 ## OTR4 - Off-the-Record Messaging [native-bindings]

 This module exposes a simple evented API which wraps the native libotr installed.
-Supports only versions **v4.0.0** of the library.
+Supports only versions **v4.0.0** and above of the library.

-Only tested on Debian/Ubuntu.
-(If you can help to make it build on windows please do).
+Tested on Debian/Ubuntu and Mac OS X

-### Install pre-requisits:
+### Install pre-requisits

+    npm install -g node-gyp

+### Additional pre-requisits for debian,ubuntu:

-    $ apt-get install make awk g++ nodejs nodejs-dev libotr5 libotr5-dev
+    apt-get install make awk g++ nodejs-dev libotr5 libotr5-dev
-    $ npm install -g node-gyp

-### Getting the Module through git:

-    git clone https://github.com/mnaamani/node-otr4.git node_modules/otr4
-    cd node_modules/otr4
+### For Mac OS (you need brew and XCode)

-    npm install
+    brew install libotr

-### Getting the module directly from npm registry:
+### Install from npm registry:

     npm install otr4